RealTimeChris/Jsonifier/ReadMe.md

 	1. Install vcpkg, if need be.
 	2. Make sure to run vcpkg integrate install.
 	3. Enter within a terminal vcpkg install jsonifier:x64-windows_OR_linux.
-	4. Set up a console project in your IDE and make sure to set the C++ standard to C++23 or later - and include jsonifier/Index.hpp.
+	4. Set up a project in your IDE and make sure to set the C++ standard to C++23 or later - and include jsonifier/Index.hpp.
 	5. Build and run!

 ## Installation (CMake-FetchContent)